tytydraco/yessleep/out/Ive_Always_Known_My_Family_Wasnt_Human_Now_My_Fiancée_Wants_to_Meet_Them.md

-I’m writing this because my wife is packing our car.
+I’m writing this because my wife is packing.

 In less than twelve hours, we’re driving to my parents’ house for the first time since I left.
 She thinks it’s overdue.
 I’ve run out of excuses that don’t make me sound cruel or insane.

 I've told her I had a difficult childhood.
 My family and I aren’t close.

 I did *not* tell her the truth.